• Does the RSPCA have animal welfare standards for salmon?

 • Is intensive aquaculture similar to intensive land-based livestock production?

-In 2018, fifty two percent of global fish production for human consumption was aquaculture-based fishery [1].
+In 2022, global production of aquatic animals through aquaculture (51%) exceeded capture fisheries production (49% of total production) for the first time [1].
 With reduced abundance of wild caught fish stocks and increasing demand for seafood, this percentage is likely to increase in the future.
-Aquaculture is seen as an alternative to global and domestic decline in…
+Aquaculture is seen as an…

 • How do RSPCA Approved salmon farms protect fish from predators, such as seals?